bergheil/ums/readme.md

 - Try the web app using the followind terminal command: *php artisan serve*

-## How to access to data Model
+## How to access to data Model (for programmers)
-You can manipulate data using a very useful terminal php shell using the command "php artisan tinker" and try this code example.
+You can manipulate data using a very useful terminal php shell using the command *php artisan tinker* and try this code example.
 - View all users in database
   *\App\User::all();*

 - Find a user with the id = 1
   *\App\User::find(1);*

 - Create a new user